+Housekeeping changes made on March 1, 2019 as a result of amendments to various regulations under the Health Professions Act, effective September 4, 2018, creating name of British Columbia College of Nursing Professionals.
 Housekeeping changes made on January 1, 2018 as a result of the amendment of section 15(1) of the Act, effective November 2, 2017.